 - On-Site professional guide in the language specified.

 - Private 3,5 hours Tour only for your group.

 - Admission Tickets.

-- Stop for food in Oswiecim city center for 1 hour: +€40 / group (The food + drinks are extra paid).
+- Stop for food at Oswiecim city center for 1 hour: +€40 / group (Food + Drinks are extra paid).

 C. Only Private Tour for 3,5h / Without Transfer.

 Arrive at Auschwitz from any city in Poland on your own vehicle.
 Get a quote for renting a car in Poland.
 This is the cheapest but at the same time the most secure way to visit Auschwitz in a Private VIP Tour only for you.

 Same as the one above, but without any transportation, masks and etc. You meet your guide in Auschwitz after cleaning with the security.
 In this case, you travel in your own car.
 You need to be in Auschwitz a minimum of 20 minutes before the start time of the tour.

 Syringe Phenol Injections - Signed by SS Sanitarian Klehr

 - Request the private tour for a specific language, date, and time and number of people.

 - Receive approval confirmation and pay the specified amount.